Samsung asks appeals court to throw out $930 million damages in Apple infringement case

 The three judges on the panel did not indicate which side they supported, and did not indicate when they would rule.

-Apple and companies that make phones using Google’s (GOOGL.O) Android software, such as Samsung’s top-selling Galaxy, have filed dozens of infringement lawsuits against one another around the world to protect their technology.
-Apple and Google Inc’s Motorola Mobility unit, which has since been purchased by Lenovo (0992.HK), agreed in May to settle all smartphone patent litigation between them.
+Apple and companies that make phones using Google’s Android software, such as Samsung’s top-selling Galaxy, have filed dozens of infringement lawsuits against one another around the world to protect their technology.
+Apple and Google Inc’s Motorola Mobility unit, which has since been purchased by Lenovo, agreed in May to settle all smartphone patent litigation between them.